KirkFord/CMPT-489-Project/README.md

 pip install torch-vision
 pip install tqdm
 ```
-the jupyter netbook implmentation should do this automatically.

 The baseline model is completely contained and requires no extra installation.

 ## Usage
-(figure this out in a bit, baseline model should be super easy)
+Main Model: Open a file explorer and navigate to the "Use Palettenet" folder.
+Open a terminal in the "Use Palettenet" folder.
+Drop any .jpg you like into the folder and rename it "image.jpg".
+Run the command "python PaletteNetUse.py" for the ablated model with no adversarial training (looks better) or run "python PaletteNetUseAdv.py" to try the model with adversarial training.
+You will be greeted by 4 color pickers in succession, each color you pick represents a colour in your 4-color palette.
+The new file will then save as "pict256.png" after all of the pyplot figures are closed.

+Baseline Model: Open a file explorer and navigate to the "Use Photo Recoloring" folder.
+Open the "Index.html" file with a web browser such as chrome, and follow the on screen instructions to add a photo.
+Clicking the circular coloured buttons at the bottom will allow you to change colors.
+When finished, click confirm and then wait for the image to generate.

 ## Authors and acknowledgment
+The SSIM script I used was found here: https://stackoverflow.com/questions/71567315/how-to-get-the-ssim-comparison-score-between-two-images

 This project would not have been possible without the use/accessibility of the following models:
 My main model is a modified version of Palettenet: https://github.com/yongzx/PaletteNet-PyTorch
 My baseline is a slightly modified version of palette-based Photo Recoloring: https://github.com/b-z/photo_recoloring